workingDog/scalastix/README.md

 Similarly for bundle, "type" and "spec_version" are set automatically, "id" can also be auto-generated if desired.

-Use the "x_custom" field to add custom properties to any Stix object, such as SDO and Observables.
+Use the "x_custom" field to add custom properties (as a JsonObject) to any Stix object such as SDO and Observables.

 ### Usage